complate/complate.github.io/content/what-is-jsx.md

 }
 ```

+This is a complate specific implementation detail: in other JSX implementations
+a user defined component could be a class, but the JSX spec itself does not make
+any statement about what a user defined component is, other than that it should
+be in the scope of the application.

 ### Dealing with Boolean Attributes

 We saw above that JSX interprets an attribute without a value as being